Relative density estimation from shallow depth CPTs in siliceous sand: an updated approach

 CPT, cone resistance, sands, shallow depth, relative densityAbstract

-Cone penetration tests (CPTs) in sands are governed by two distinct mechanisms: shallow failure mode, which dominates in the upper ~0.2–1.0 m of standard field CPTs, and a deep failure mode, which develops once sufficient embedment is achieved.
-Industry‑standard correlations between CPT cone resistance (qc) and relative density (Dr) are calibrated under deep failure conditions, and their application in the shallow failure zone produces erroneous results.
-This paper reviews existing shallow depth interpretation methods and introduces an updated global model that integrates shallow and deep penetration mechanisms.
-Building on Jensen (2024), the new formulation addresses identified limitations through a comprehensive recalibration using controlled laboratory tests and a new internal database of 132 onshore and offshore CPTs, enabling improved differentiation of near-surface densities and closer agreement with measured qc profiles.
-The model shows significant reduction in shallow-zone Dr bias relative to earlier approaches and is most reliable for clean, young, uncemented, uniformly graded siliceous sands under fully saturated or dry conditions.
-Deviations occur in sands of higher compressibility, increased fines content, or pronounced particle angularity, and within the top 2-4 cone diameters where mudline definition and minor cone disturbance become influential.
-Site-specific validation against direct Dr measurements remains essential, even where soils fall within the calibrated range.
+Cone penetration tests (CPTs) in sands are governed by two distinct mechanisms: a shallow failure mode, which dominates in the upper ~0.2–1.0 m of field CPTs, and a deep failure mode, which develops once sufficient embedment is achieved.
+Industry-standard correlations between CPT cone resistance (qc) and relative density (Dr) are calibrated under deep failure conditions, and their application in the shallow zone produces erroneous results.
+This paper reviews shallow depth interpretation methods and introduces an updated global model integrating shallow and deep penetration mechanisms.
+Building on Jensen (2024), the formulation addresses prior limitations through recalibration using controlled laboratory tests and a database of 132 onshore and offshore CPTs, enabling improved differentiation of near-surface densities and closer agreement with measured qc profiles.
+The model shows reduction in shallow-zone Dr bias relative to earlier approaches and is most reliable for clean, young, uncemented, uniformly graded siliceous sands under saturated or dry conditions.
+Deviations occur in sands of higher compressibility, increased fines content, or pronounced angularity, and within the top 2–4 cone diameters where mudline definition and minor cone disturbance become influential.
+Site-specific validation of the model against direct Dr measurements is required for reliable application, even within the calibrated range.

 Downloads